justinbalexander/BurnedHead/README.md

 Zig compiler, which sets the stack pointer address entry in the interrupt handlers.

+There are only two units in existence currently, but revision 1 will bring significant PCB updates and be assembled at the factory, so a minimum order quantity will have to be met.
+This project is intended solely to advance the usage of the Zig programming language in the embedded space and is not for profit.
+I will inform the Zig Discord server of the extras and mail out the new PCBs to anyone willing to pay the amortized cost of a PCB and shipping.

 # Building

-BurnedHead tries to keep up with the tip of the Zig (www.ziglang.org) master branch.
+BurnedHead tries to keep up with the tip of the Zig [www.ziglang.org](www.ziglang.org) master branch.

 [Latest Tested Commit](https://github.com/ziglang/zig/commit/083c0f1cebc763e4e43529b50f6df9839c32c1c7)